 2.1 Study area

 In India, the biogeographic regions that contain major forest covers include North Eastern and Western Himalayas, parts of the East and Western coast, and Central India (Reddy et al. 2015).
 The Western Himalayas is a region rich in biodiversity but where fire is a common anthropogenic and naturally driven phenomenon (Dobriyal and Bijalwan 2017).
-This study restricted to Uttarakhand and Himachal Pradesh (Figure 1), the most fire-prone states of the western Himalayas, where the dominant forest types are evergreen broadleafneedle leaf forest, and deciduous broadleaf forest (Reddy et al. 2015).
+This study was restricted to two states in the Western Himalayas region: Uttarakhand (UK) and Himachal Pradesh (HP) (Figure 1), the most fire-prone states of the western Himalayas, where the dominant forest types are evergreen broadleaf, needle leaf forest, and deciduous broadleaf forest (Reddy et al. 2015).
 The extension of the region is 75° 34' 12" E to 81° 1' 48" E longitude and 28° 42' 0" N to 33° 15' 36" N latitude.
 Surface fires are a frequent occurrence in the Chir pine (Pinus roxburghii Sarg) forest in northern regions of the western Himalaya due to their foliage, which is highly flammable and has a large surface-to-volume ratio, and the mountainous terrain (Brown et al., 2011).
 The topography of the region is characterised by steep mountain ridges and narrow valleys, with an elevation between 173 and 7764 m (Figure 1).
-Simultaneously, the climate also ranges from tropical to temperate (Singh and Mal 2014; Parida et al., 2020) with a warmer summer from March to June (during pre-monsoon) most fire activity occurs.
+The climate of the region ranges from tropical to temperate (Singh and Mal 2014; Parida et al., 2020) with a warmer summer from March to June (during pre-monsoon) when most fire activity occurs.
 The average maximum temperature varies from 15–40 °C (peaks in May and June) whilst the annual precipitation ranges from 600 to 2000 mm with most falling between July and September (Mohd et al., 2017; Kumar et al., 2017).

 INSERT FIGURE 1